-During the first year of employment, employees shall be paid a base wage rate equal to eighty (80%) percent of the regular base rate for their position.
-During the second year of employment, employees shall be paid a base wage rate equal to eighty-five (85%) percent of the regular base rate for their position.
-During the third year of employment, employees shall be paid a base wage rate equal to ninety (90%) percent of the regular base rate for their position.
-During the fourth year of employment, employees shall be paid a base wage rate equal to ninety-five (95%) of the regular base rate for their position.
-During the fifth year of employment and thereafter, employees shall be paid a base wage rate equal to one hundred (100%) percent of the regular base rate for their position.
+During the first year of employment, employees shall be paid a base wage rate equal to ninety (90%) percent of the regular base rate for their position.
+During the second year of employment, employees shall be paid a base wage rate equal to ninety-five (95%) percent of the regular base rate for their position.
+After completion of 2 years, employees shall be paid a base wage rate equal to one hundred (100%) percent of the regular base rate for their position.
 The step increases specified above will occur on an employee's anniversary date, i.e. the date of hire.